|X-Arcade Machine Setup Guide, Manual and Support

 - Connect the VGA cable from the Video Game Jockey VGA box (located on the middle shelf of the machine) to the VGA connection on the back of the PC.
 Also connect the audio cable from the Video Game Jockey to the green audio out connection on the back of the PC.
 The Mode button on the Video Game Jockey switches the VIDEO AND AUDIO between the PC (light is off) and consoles if you add any (light is on).
 So to use the PC, make sure the Mode button on the Video Game Jockey is out (light off).

 - The serial switchbox (labeled A/B/C/D) switches the CONTROLS between the PC (switched to A) and consoles (switched to C).
 Since you will most likely want to use the included PC make sure this switch is set to A.

 - Turn on the PC (you will notice the message on the monitor will change from 'Disconnect' to 'Over Specification'), you will need to wait a few minutes for the PC to boot fully before you will get a picture, at which time the resolution and refresh rates will be adjusted automatically for you.
-Once fully booted, if you happen to get an 'Over Specification' message, simply hold the player 2 Start button (white with 2 men on it) and press the player 1 Start button (white with one man on it) to refresh the video, occasionally you may need to do this more than once (NOTE: only do this while in the menus, not while in a game).
+Once fully booted, if you happen to get a gray 'Over Specification' message box, simply hold the player 2 Start button (white with 2 men on it) and press the player 1 Start button (white with one man on it) to refresh the video, occasionally you may need to do this more than once (NOTE: only do this while in the menus, not while in a game).

-- After you start up an Arcade game, use the left pinball flipper button on the left side of the X-Arcade™ to insert coins, and press the white start button(s) to play.
+- After you start up an Arcade game (MAME menu), use the left pinball flipper button closest to you to insert coins, and then press the white Start button(s) with men on them to play.